-Discover ADHD Assessment & Multisensory Learning Support in Hurlstone Park.
+Get ADHD Assessment & Multisensory Learning Support in Hurlstone Park.

-Optimise Learning with ADHD & ADD.
+Learning with ADHD & ADD.

 Whose lives does ADHD affect?

-Whilst it’s normal for young children to have trouble focusing and behaving at times, kids with ADHD don’t simply grow out of it – the symptoms continue as they age.
-Symptoms can be quite severe and have been known to cause difficulties at school, at home, and with peers.
+Whilst it’s usual for young children to face occasional struggles with concentration and behaviour, those with ADHD do not simply grow out of it – the symptoms persist as they mature.
+These symptoms can be quite severe and are known to cause difficulties in academic settings, within the family, and when interacting with peers.

 ADD, more commonly referred to as ADHD, impacts an individual’s ability to prioritise, process, integrate, organise, and recall information when required.
 It also affects a person’s ability to perceive the passage of time.